Barth Smelting Corp

 Additional soil samples were collected from the grassy area behind the community building in mid-May and along the property line in August, 2013 to determine the extent of contamination.
 Elevated levels of lead were present in the top two feet of soil extending from the property line to approximately 25-30 feet onto the Terrell Homes property behind the community building.

-Final restoration work is planned for the week of September 15, 2014 and will include placing up to six inches of top soil across all excavation areas, planting grass seed, and planting trees and shrubbery.
-The EPA will also schedule a public information session in early September to update community members about the work.
+Final restoration work was completed on October 3, 2014 and included placing up to six inches of top soil across all excavation areas, planting grass seed, and planting trees and shrubbery.
+The EPA held a public information session in early September to update community members about the work completed at the site.